AqwamCreates/DataPredict/docs/API/Models/MachineLearningBaseModel.md

 ### new()

-Creates a new machine learning base model
+Creates a new machine learning base model.

 ```
 MachineLearningBaseModel.new(): BaseModelObject